geonetwork/doc/source/administrator-guide/configuring-the-catalog/user-interface-configuration.rst

 Top Toolbar
 -----------

-- **Top toolbar**: Select this check box to determine whether the |project_name| top toolbar will be shown.
+- **Top toolbar**: Select this check box to determine whether the GeoNetwork top toolbar will be shown.
 If not set, no toolbar will be visible.
 - **List of languages**: Choose the languages from the list that should be available for translating the interface strings (available from the dropdown list in the top toolbar).
 If only one language remains, then no dropdown will be shown.
 Note that additional languages can be added, if translations are available, by selecting the ``+`` button below the list and adding the appropriate ISO codes.

 .. figure:: img/ui-settings-toptoolbar.png